zsahmed/dialogflow_cloudfunction/README.md

 ```

 #### Cloud Function BigQuery Integration
-Once DialogFlow has the proper input arguments from the user, Cloud Functions will query Big Query:
+Once Dialogflow has the proper input arguments from the user, Cloud Functions will query Big Query:

 ```javascript
       const OPTIONS = {